-- portfolio assessment (as outlined in HR-23 Administrative Guidelines).
+- portfolio assessment (as outlined in AC-23 Administrative Guidelines).

 Faculty members in the School of Public Affairs should actively participate and make meaningful contributions in each of three areas outside their research and course offerings: to units of the University, including the Program and School, through active involvement in committee work and faculty citizenship; to their discipline and profession; and to the broader community to which they belong.
 While the relative emphasis in the three areas may vary by individual faculty member’s choices, some activity in each area is expected.
 Performance is measured by indicators including, but not limited to, the following:

-- a record of contribution to the success of the program, School, College and the University, through involvement in and leadership of committees and related activities;
+- a record of contribution to the life of the program, School, College and the University, through involvement in and leadership of committees and related activities;

 - work with student groups;

 - a record of contributions to the University’s efforts to enhance equal opportunity and diversity;

 - participation in development/fundraising activities.

 Vision Statement of Associate and Full Professors: Ideal Candidates

 To assist faculty in assessing candidates for promotion, the following profiles may be helpful.